 #4 – The Gift

-Paul Weller was tiring of the constraints of The Jam on their final studio album.
+Paul Weller was tired of the constraints of The Jam on their final studio album.
 He explores soul and R&B, anticipating his work as leader of The Style Council.
 The Gift is more uneven than the next three records on the list, but there’s an assortment of great tracks here – the brassy ‘A Town Called Malice’, the Northern Soul of ‘Precious’, and the tuneful deep-cut ‘Ghosts’.

 #3 – All Mod Cons